 British society perceives itself as monoglot, but nothing could be further from the truth: many schools teach pupils with some 100 languages between them, and many workplaces are veritable hubs of multilingualism.
 Nationally, this is an under-valued resource, not only economically but also educationally and culturally.
 One aspect that is under-valued is the creative potential of a linguistic diversity that interacts productively with cultural diversity.

 Even those of us who grow up using only one language are born with the capability of using more than one, and we never completely lose that talent.
 In fact we deploy it routinely in our day-to-day lives as we move between different linguistic contexts at home, at work or at school, and in leisure pursuits.
 This involves a continuous process of creative adaptation.
 When using our language skills, we draw all the time on an individual creative capability that may also inspire us to experiment with language in monolingual or multilingual language play or poetry.

 The research programme directed the spotlight on the value of linguistic diversity, and it used creativity as the focus for rethinking that value.
 We looked in particular at the following questions:

 - What kinds of creativity are involved in multilingualism?

 - How do these different kinds of creativity manifest themselves in multilingual processes?

-Our research will involve researchers with collective expertise in over 40 languages.
-It will be ambitiously interdisciplinary, providing us with a wide range of research methodologies and opening up a wealth of perspectives from which to gain an enhanced understanding of the creative dimension of linguistic diversity, and the contribution it makes to our creative potential as human beings.
+Our research involved researchers with collective expertise in over 40 languages.
+It was ambitiously interdisciplinary, providing us with a wide range of research methodologies and opening up a wealth of perspectives from which to gain an enhanced understanding of the creative dimension of linguistic diversity, and the contribution it makes to our creative potential as human beings.